Audiences are getting smaller, Twitch is on the rise, and CGI is having its day

+The latest stars in the world of influencer marketing are Computer Generated Imagery, or CGI influencers.
+While they aren’t real, it’s difficult to tell them apart from real-life influencers.
 Designers, programmers, and social media managers work in-sync to give life to CGI influencers.
 On their social media profiles, you can see them hanging out at picturesque locations and stating their opinions on social issues.

+CGI influencers open up new possibilities for influencer marketing.
+They make sure that brands have complete control over how their stories are showcased.
+From captions to planning posts, they have a say in everything.
 Realising the potential that they hold, brands are collaborating with CGI brands already.
 UGG collaborated with Lil Miquela, one of the most popular CGI influencers, for their 40th anniversary.
 Apart from this, Lil Miquela has also partnered with luxury brands like Diesel and Prada.

 Not just that, GQ and Vogue have also featured her in their magazines.
 Her rising popularity shows how influencer marketing is set to change in many ways.
 This futuristic influencer marketing trend is not going away anytime soon.

 Stricter Guidelines for Influencers

+Watchdog groups and government agencies have raised concerns regarding transparency in influencer marketing.
 The Federal Trade Commission has previously sent out letters to influencers who have failed to disclose their endorsements publicly.
 They are worried that the trend of influencer marketing can mislead consumers.

+Another concern that they have expressed is not disclosing complete information regarding a product.
+For instance, when Kim Kardashian promoted the morning sickness drug, Diclegis, she did not disclose its negative effects.
 After the campaign received a lot of negative feedback, the US Food and Drug Administration got involved.
 Eventually, Kim Kardashian had to remove the post and uploaded another one detailing the risks involved in taking the drug.

+No brand wants to invite a controversy or negative publicity.
+So, it’s in the benefit of all parties involved to maintain transparency.
 According to FTC guidelines, it’s necessary for influencers to use hashtags like #sponsored or #ad for partnered posts.
 These guidelines are not going to change any time soon.
 If anything, they are likely to become stricter.

 Influencer marketing is growing quickly and the rules of the game are constantly changing.
 If you want to survive, you need to keep yourself updated with the latest influencer marketing trends.
 In 2019, marketers can expect CGI influencers, nano-influencers, and Twitch to change the rules of the game.